serhattay/Truck-Simulator/README.md

 - **Truck Management**: Add trucks with varying load capacities to parking lots.
 - **Load Handling**: Load trucks with goods, transferring loads between parking lots when necessary.
 - **Efficient Distribution**: Simulate the efficient distribution of loads across the fleet based on parking lot and truck capacities.

+## Data Structures Used

+- **Queue**: Used to manage truck arrivals and departures in parking lots in a first-in-first-out (FIFO) manner.
+- **AVL Tree**: Employed for maintaining an ordered list of trucks in parking lots, ensuring efficient insertion, deletion, and retrieval operations.
+- **Object-Oriented Programming (OOP)**: The simulator is built using OOP principles, including classes, inheritance, polymorphism, and encapsulation, to create a modular and maintainable system.

 ## Installation